![]() |

 I am an assistant professor in the Department of Computer Science and Engineering at the University at Buffalo.
 I direct the CyberspACe securiTy and forensIcs lab (CactiLab).
-My research interests are in hardware-assisted security, system security, usable security, and cybercrime analysis.
+My research interests are in Systems and Software Security, Network and Web Security, and Human-centric Security.
 I am a recipient of Best Paper Awards from USENIX Security 2019, ACM AsiaCCS 2022, ACM CODASPY 2014, and ITU Kaleidoscope 2016.
 I got my PhD from Arizona State University CSE.

 My research has been supported by National Science Foundation (NSF), National Centers of Academic Excellence in Cybersecurity (NCAE-C), and Department of Defense (DoD).
 I am a recipient of an NSF CAREER award and an NSF CRII award.
 I was a visiting faculty at the Air Force Office of Scientific Research (AFOSR) in 2020/2021.